orriduck/Udacity-ML-Engineer-Capstone-Project/project_report.md

 For this project, I will be mainly focus on creating a simple classification model which taking the commit message and subject as input, model will output a probabilty indicating if the commit message is a good one.
 Specifically, combining the knowledge from [2], a good commit message should obey the following rules:

 1. Specify the type of commit:
-    - feat: The new feature you're adding to a particular application
+    - `feat`: The new feature you're adding to a particular application
-    - fix: A bug fix
+    - `fix`: A bug fix
-    - style: Feature and updates related to styling
+    - `style`: Feature and updates related to styling
-    - refactor: Refactoring a specific section of the codebase
+    - `refactor`: Refactoring a specific section of the codebase
-    - test: Everything related to testing
+    - `test`: Everything related to testing
-    - docs: Everything related to documentation
+    - `docs`: Everything related to documentation
-    - chore: Regular code maintenance.[ You can also use emojis to represent commit types]
+    - `chore`: Regular code maintenance.[ You can also use emojis to represent commit types]
 2. Separate the subject from the body with a blank line
 3. Limit the subject line to 50 characters
 4. Remove unnecessary punctuation marks